ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       !
 WHERE:

-      ! io component owning the attribute
+      !
+IO component owning the attribute
       type(adios2_io), intent(in):: io

       ! key in the key/value pair parameter